sc0v0ne/LearnAI/nlp/nlu.md

 Examples: Extracting the sentiment from a sentence, the intention of the writer, or the semantics of the sentence.

-## How does NLU services work?
+## How do NLU services work

-In the chatbot world, NLU is usually a _service_ that is called on each message received by a user that tries to understand the intention of this user.
+In the chatbot world, NLU is usually a _service_ that is called on each message received by a user that tries to understand the intention of the user.

 This will allow the automated agent to know what and how to reply.